keeanalbao/cse15l-lab-reports/lab3.md

 <img width="866" alt="Screenshot 2023-05-05 003921" src="https://user-images.githubusercontent.com/88350907/236402053-fec07291-be04-4da0-961d-af57462a5c91.png">

 (Source: ChatGPT.
-I asked "can you tell me some command-line options using the command find in bash")
+I asked "can you tell me some command-line options using the command -find in bash")